tropicoo/hikvision-camera-bot/README.md

 5. Write authentication credentials in appropriate keys: `user` and `password` for every camera you want to use.
 6. Same for `host`, which should include protocol e.g. `http://192.168.10.10`
-7. In `motion_detection` section you can enable sending picture on alert.
+7. In `alert` section you can enable sending picture on alert (Motion Detection and/or Line Crossing Detection).
 Configure `delay` setting in seconds between pushing alert pictures.
 To send resized picture change `fullpic` to `false`.
 8. To enable YouTube Live Stream (experimental), fill the `youtube` section with